xd-liu/geometry-processing-registration/README.md

 where ${a_1},{a_2}$ are uniformly sampled from the unit interval $[0,1]$.
 If ${a_1}+{a_2} > 1$
-then the point $\mathbf{x}$ above will lie in the reflected triangle rather than the original one.
+then the point $\mathbf{x}$ above will lie in the reflected triangle rather than theUniform random sampling of a triangle mesh original one.
 In this case, preprocess ${a_1}$ and ${a_2}$ by setting ${a_1}\Leftarrow 1-{a_1}$ and
 ${a_2}\Leftarrow 1-{a_2}$ to reflect the point $\mathbf{x}$ back into the original triangle.